agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Not exactly 1 parameter given.
-failed | There is no such task active OR one or more of the requested blocks are missing OR the agent is not on a goal terrain.
+failed_target | No _active_ task could be associated with first parameter. failed | One or more of the requested blocks are missing OR the agent is not on a goal terrain.

 ### all actions